TOP 5 THINGS THAT COULD GO WRONG WITH YOUR CAR - AND HOW TO FIX THEM

-- More than 75% of Brits would leave it to a mechanic to do all standard maintenance checks on their vehicle
+- More than 75% of Brits would leave it to a mechanic to do all standard maintenance checks on their vehicles

-- Almost a third of British motorists have never carried out basic maintenance tasks on their car before (28%)
+- A third of British motorists have never carried out basic maintenance tasks on their car before (28%)

 - More than 30% of UK drivers don’t feel confident enough to change a tyre

-- Ten per cent of motorists are unable to identify warning lights on their car’s dashboard
+- 10% per cent of motorists are unable to identify warning lights on their car’s dashboard

-- One in ten drivers do not feel 100 per cent confident when it comes to filling up their petrol tank
+- One in ten drivers do not feel 100% confident when it comes to filling up their petrol tank

 - More than 10% don’t have the confidence to check their own tyre pressure